Lighting Tips For Every Room

 6. Bedrooms

-When it comes to bedroom lighting, bedside reading and closet lighting are two of the primary concerns.
+When it comes to bedroom lighting, bedside reading, and closet lighting are two of the primary concerns.
 If you want to improve bedside reading, most lighting experts suggest wall-mounted light fixtures with adjustable arms to redirect it onto the reading material.
-Keep in mind to have each bedside light operating on a switch, which can be either straight on the fixture or a wall switch within easy reach.
+Keep in mind that each bedside light should have a switch, either on the fixture or at a wall switch within easy reach.

 Architectural lighting, floor lamps, or a pair of sconces flanking a wall mirror can also provide ambient light.
-Since you would want the bedroom to be a relaxing, sympathetic atmosphere is welcomed, so you have to avoid central ceiling-mounted fixtures that might be harshly perceived when viewed from the bed.
+Since you want the bedroom to have a relaxing, sympathetic atmosphere, you should avoid central ceiling-mounted fixtures that might be perceived as harsh when viewed from the bed.
 You also have to consider the paint color of bedroom walls when planning light output because dark-colored walls reflect less light.

 7. Home Offices

 Home offices are essential.
 When designing a lighting plan, identifying where particular tasks will take place in the home office.
 One key consideration is making sure the light fixture won't reflect on a computer screen, so it is vital to know the computer's position.
 For desk areas, you must position the task light well to minimize shadows and reflections.
-That’s why it is essential to place it to the right or left side of the occupant’s main work orientation.
-Also, if the room’s layout permits, it will also be useful to position a reading chair next to a window for natural light that you can use for reading during the day.
+That’s why it is essential to place it on the right or left side of the occupant’s main work orientation.
+Also, if the room’s layout permits, it will be useful to position a reading chair next to a window for natural light during the day.

 Do you need help with your construction projects?
-You might find some of our blogs useful when it comes to construction projects.
+You might find some of our blogs useful for construction projects.
 We have plenty of them covering different topics in construction.
 Visit www.bestaccessdoors.com/blog